clbuttic/sodium4j/README.md

-Based off kalium, sodium4j is a Java binding of libSodium, implementing an object oriented interface.
+Sodium4j is yet another Java binding of the excellent libSodium, implementing an object oriented interface.

 Three interfaces exist for the user: A low level direct exposure of the native functions, and two high level encapsulations of libsodium, that gives a familiar Java experience.

 Misuse of the low level interface can cause your JVM to crash unexpectedly.
+Learn from our suffering, and use the OO interfaces.

 This Readme and other documentation will be updated as this library is completed.
-Contributors are welcome, just log an issue.
+Contributors are welcome, just log an issue if you want to join in, for co-ordination.

 # Why another libsodium Java binding?